janikmiet/bricks/README.md

 # README bricks

-Set of useful functions what I use to control my work.
+Set of useful random functions what I use to control my work.

 # END